SolePera/solepera.github.io/pubs/index.md

     overlay_image: /images/header-bg-nopic.jpg

 ---
+Below is a highlight of the most recent work.
+More research insights can be found on [PURE]([https://coen.boisestate.edu/cs](https://research.tudelft.nl/en/persons/ms-pera)/)
 {% assign cur = '2101' %}
 {% for pub in site.pubs reversed %}
 {% capture year %}{{pub.date | date:'%Y'}}{% endcapture %}